MicrosoftDocs/biztalk-docs/biztalk/core/how-to-import-a-biztalk-application.md

 ## Considerations for importing applications
  When importing an application, the following considerations may apply:

 - **Importing applications from previous versions of BizTalk Server**.
 If you are importing applications from BizTalk Server 2006 R2 or BizTalk Server 2009, and the applications contain EDI/AS2 party data, the application import might fail because the trading partner management model has changed considerably in BizTalk Server.
 You must instead use the Party Migration Tool to migrate the party data from previous BizTalk Server versions.
-For more information about the tool, see [Migrating EDI Artifacts from a Previous Version of BizTalk Server](/previous-versions/).
+For more information about the tool, see [EDI Migration Utilities](edi-migration-utilities.md).

 - **Existing bindings are always overwritten by imported bindings.** When you import an .msi file that contains bindings into an existing application, the existing bindings are overwritten by imported bindings that have the same name.
 This is the case even when you have not selected the option to overwrite existing artifacts when importing the .msi file.
 If you do not want the bindings in the application you are exporting to overwrite the bindings in an application into which you are importing the .msi file, then you should not select the binding file as a resource to export during the export operation.
 For more information, see [How to Export a BizTalk Application](../core/how-to-export-a-biztalk-application.md).